 Chimney Sweeps Prevent Chimney Fires

 The reality is that a chimney fire can happen.
-Often, it is because of a dirty chimney, which means that this is something that is completely preventable.
+Often, it is because of a dirty chimney, which means that this is preventable.
 If you have ever seen the damage that can be caused by a chimney fire, you will want to stay clear of having such a thing happen in your own home.

 There are several signs of a chimney fire: